allenhouchins/fleet-extensions/README.md

 - **Description:** Provides NuGet package search results as a native osquery table.
 Runs `nuget search` and parses the output.
 - **Platforms:** macOS (Intel and Apple Silicon), Windows (amd64, arm64)
 - **Binaries:** `nuget_packages-x86_64.ext`, `nuget_packages-arm64.ext`, `nuget_packages.ext`, `nuget_packages-amd64.exe`, `nuget_packages-arm64.exe`

+## Automated Builds

+This repository uses GitHub Actions to automatically build and release extensions when changes are pushed to the `main` branch.
+Each extension has its own workflow that:

+- **Triggers on changes** to the extension's directory in the `main` branch
+- **Builds binaries** for all supported platforms
+- **Creates a GitHub release** with the tag `latest`
+- **Uploads the appropriate binaries** as release assets

+Extensions can also be built manually using the instructions below.

 ## Building Extensions